mamatb/EAPgrade/README.md

 What?
 -----

-EAPgrade is a simple bash script that upgrades your fresh Raspbian installation so that it launches WPA/WPA2-MGT fake AP attacks automatically after booting.
+EAPgrade is a simple Bash script that upgrades your fresh Raspbian installation so that it launches WPA/WPA2-MGT fake AP attacks automatically after booting.
 In order to do so, it makes use of Gabriel Ryan's [EAPHammer](https://github.com/s0lst1c3/eaphammer) as a service.
 It also provides SSH access to administrate your Raspbian without needing to plug in keyboard and display, and disables a couple of services so that they don't interfere with the execution of EAPHammer.

 Bear in mind that you need a Wi-Fi card that supports Master mode for this attack to work.
 Also there are chances that the attack won't work if your Raspbian services have been modified since installation.